Katiamsa11/katia-santos-chefy-api/README.md

 npm install
 ```

-4. Update ./knex.js file with your connection details and database to match.
+4. Update .env_example file or ./knexfile.js file with your connection details and database to match.

 ```
 PORT = <PORT_NUMBER>